Couverture de Third Millennium Thinking

 À propos de ce contenu audio

-A definitive guide to thinking clearly in a world full of overwhelming information
+*Out now: a definitive guide to thinking clearly in a world full of overwhelming information*

 In our deluge of information, it's getting harder and harder to distinguish the revelatory from the contradictory.
 How do we make health decisions in the face of conflicting medical advice?
 How can we navigate the next uncomfortable discussion with family members, who follow completely different experts on climate?

-In Third Millennium Thinking, a physicist, a psychologist, and a philosopher introduce listeners to the tools and frameworks that scientists use to keep from fooling themselves, to understand the world, and to make decisions.
+In Third Millennium Thinking, a physicist, a psychologist, and a philosopher introduce readers to the tools and frameworks that scientists use to keep from fooling themselves, to understand the world, and to make decisions.
 We can all borrow from these trust-building techniques that scientists have tested and developed for more than two millennia to tackle problems both big and small.

-Listeners will learn:
+Readers will learn:

 - How to gain a solid understanding of the facts that shape our modern world